hzoo/hopeinsource.com/season-3/limits.md

 [03:08] **Michael**: Yeah.
 And even sort of what desires is it fulfilling?
 What role is it playing in a social life?
 One of the interesting dynamics about gaming today is the kind of sociality that it inculcates..
 I was about to say that it has a social dimension, but I corrected myself because when I played with my friends, it had a social dimension.

+> "Let us quickly acknowledge that playing Fortnite is not a disembodied experience." - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)

 [03:24] **Michael**: You know, we were all there in a room playing together and it was a kind of artifact around which a certain kind of social interaction formed.

 [03:31] **Michael**: Now that social interaction is happening in a different mode and a different shape.
 And I think asking the question, what are the outcomes of this?
 What are the differences?
 And paying close attention to, as you say, how this is being used, I think is always important.

+> "We're left needing to pay close attention to how playing Fornite is a differently embodied experience than gathering at the mall or attending a church service or dropping in at a cocktail party, and then determining the significance of that difference." - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)

 [03:46] **Henry**: There was a trend of like this idea of couch play.
 Oh, actually before that would have been like arcades, right?
 And that was a certain experience where you had to go somewhere and actually a place to meet people.
 And eventually, we had home consoles where you would have LAN parties where you bring your computers.
 That was a communal experience.